 (1) In this section —

-“additional medical examination” means an examination by a medical practitioner in addition to those permitted by section 66.
+additional medical examination means an examination by a medical practitioner in addition to those permitted by section 66.

 (2) An arbitrator may by order require a worker to submit himself for an additional medical examination if the arbitrator is satisfied that the examination is necessary.